 Cookies & Cream

-The Cookies & Cream Cannoli Chip are the most divergent in the lineup, and still super solid.
+The Cookies & Cream Cannoli Chip are the most divergent in the lineup, and still really good.
 The standard cannoli flavored shell is replaced with a chocolate one that has a rich deep bittersweet cocoa flavor and crunchy yet subtly soft texture.
 They remind me a lot of the Oreo wafer cookie, with a nice dusting of powdered sugar in lieu of the crème filling.

-Cannoli Chips are a legitimately delicious and thought out product that I truthfully can’t recommend enough.
+Cannoli Chips are a legitimately delicious and well-conceived product that I truthfully can’t recommend enough.
 Any flavor will leave you satisfied, and with bags now available at Walmart, Whole Foods, and Safeway, there’s no excuse to not give them a shot.

 Retail: $3.99 per bag